Now onboarding families in NL & DE

 01

 One new contact.
-Both parents create a group with Fritz in it.
+Both parents create a group with Fred in it.
 That's the product.

 02